National Coin Week 2016

-In 1983, President Ronald Reagan set aside the third week in April as a time for people get to know about numismatics — the hobby and study of coins and paper money.
+Do you know about all of the history you can learn from coins?
+National Coin Week started for just that reason.
+In 1983, President Ronald Reagan set aside the third week in April as a time for people to get to know about numismatics — the hobby and study of coins and paper money.
 Why?
 Because collecting coins can help you learn about science, history, and important people, places and events.
 Besides, lots of people find that collecting coins is just plain fun!

 The Educators area offers hundreds of lesson plans covering all major subject areas.
 All are written by teachers and adhere to national standards, so you’re sure to find plans you can use, from kindergarten through high school.

-Take a look at these lesson plans based around this year’s theme and events at the 1915 Exposition.
+Take a look at these lesson plans based around this year’s theme.

-We also have short lessons called Teacher Features, full-fledged lesson plans searchable by several parameters, and a collection that relates to each circulating coin called the Coin Curricula Center.
+We also have a full-fledged lesson plans searchable by several parameters, and a collection that relates to each circulating coin called the Coin Curricula Center.

 You’ll also find plans that use as a starting point coin programs, such as:

 - The America the Beautiful Quarters® Program

 - The Westward Journey Nickel Series™